 “Okay.”
 I nod slowly.
 “So diversity isn’t about history or tradition—it’s a realization of our collective psyche.
 Or Evermoor’s, in this case.”

 “Correct.
-And just because Earth has chosen a specific route, it doesn’t mean that has to always be the case.
+And just because Earth has chosen a specific circumstance, that doesn’t mean it’ll be like that forever.
 The future isn’t predetermined, Jon.
-If it was, we would all be chained to an uncaring wheel, trapped by its momentous weight as it breaks us down into irrelevance and futility.
-Our greater aspects did not make us into clockwork mechanisms, but riders and surfers of a fast-moving river.
-Yes, the currents guide and influence our path, but we can row and steer in any direction we wish to go.
+If it was, we would all be chained to an uncaring wheel, trapped by its momentum as it breaks us down into irrelevance and futility.
+Our greater aspects did not make us into clockwork mechanisms, but chose us to be riders and surfers of a fast-moving river.
+Yes, the currents guide and influence our path, but we can row and steer in any direction.
 And if we so choose, we can see that it’s actually an ocean and not a river.
 But at that point, words fail to describe what I’m actually referring to.
 Even ‘transcendence’ is just a concept, merely touching on what it implies.”

 “Perfect sense,” Gyrax replies.
 “Conscious thought has its limits.
 It has to be merged with immersive feeling if you ever hope to grasp the True.”